RHEAGROUP/COMET-Server-Administration-Tool/README.md

 The Concurrent Design Platform Server Administration Tool is compliant with ECSS-E-TM-10-25A Annex A and Annex C, and is a powerful user interface to perform Web Server Migration, RDL synchronization and stress testing.

+## Installation

+The tool does not require an installer.
+Simply unpack `CDP4-Server-Administration-Tool_x.y.z` in to a folder on the hard drive and run `SAT.exe`.

+## Usage

+Refer to [SAT Wiki](https://github.com/RHEAGROUP/CDP4-Server-Administration-Tool/wiki) for usage of the tool.

 ## Build status

 AppVeyor is used to build and test the CDP4-SAT